Nic Tarzwell

 The Eagle Group Blog previously wrote about our handheld laser scanner, capable of processing 1-2 million individual location points to accurately measure any surface.
 We recently built on that capability and purchased a Keyence VL-550 3D scanner CMM.
 The intuitive user interface, proprietary software and raw scanning power of the new equipment means we can process samples faster than ever before.
 By reducing measurement time and improving ease of use, we also open up a number of opportunities for advanced quality control.

-Tags: Product Design, Development, Product Development, Measurement
+Tags: Product Design, Development, Product Development, Measurement, 3D Scanning

 Tooling for Shell Mold Casting